writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **Client Credentials**: Essential authentication details obtained through the onboarding process, including an API Key and Secret used for accessing Rocket Lawyer's APIs.

+- **iFrame**: An HTML element used to embed RocketSign Embedded UX into a webpage.
+It displays the RocketSign interface and allows users to interact with it directly within your platform.

-### Authentication Tokens
+### Authentication

-In this section, we provide definitions for terms related to Authentication API:
+In this section, we provide definitions for terms related to Authentication:

 - **Authentication API:** The Authentication API manages access to resources across Rocket Lawyer's APIs, ensuring secure and controlled interactions.